pic

 We continue our exploration of collections, defined as objects storing multiple elements.
 Having previously focused on arrays, we'll now turn our attention to another form of collection known as tuples.

-At this point, we'll only touch on the basics.
-A more in-depth exploration of tuples will follow in Part II, after we've developed the necessary tools to understand the role of tuples in high-performance scenarios.
+At this stage, we'll limit our discussion to the basic features of tuples, introducing only what's necessary to develop the fundamentals of Julia.
+A more in-depth exploration will follow in Part II, after we've developed the necessary tools to appreciate their role in high-performance applications.

 Definition of Tuples

-When tuples comprise more than one element, the use of () is optional and its omission is in fact a common practice.
-On the contrary, single-element tuples have stricter syntax rules: you must use parentheses () and a trailing comma , after the element.
+Single-element tuples, instead, have stricter syntax rules: you must use parentheses () and a trailing comma , after the element.
 For example, a tuple with the single element 10 is represented as (10,).
-This notation differentiates a tuple from the expression (10), which would be interpreted simply as the number 10.
+This notation distinguishes it from the expression (10), which would simply be interpreted as the number 10.

 x = (4,5,6)